LATEST VLSI PROJECTS

 VLSI Design

-VLSI chiefly comprises of Front End Design and Back End design these days.
-While front end design includes digital design using HDL, design verification through simulation and other verification techniques, the design from gates and design for testability, backend design comprises of CMOS library design and its characterization.
-It also covers the physical design and fault simulation.
 While Simple logic gates might be considered as SSI devices and multiplexers and parity encoders as MSI, the world of VLSI is much more diverse.
 Generally, the entire design procedure follows a step by step approach in which each design step is followed by simulation before actually being put onto the hardware or moving on to the next step.
-The major design steps are different levels of abstractions of the device as a whole:

 1. Problem Specification: It is more of a high level representation of the system.
 The major parameters considered at this level are performance, functionality, physical dimensions, fabrication technology and design techniques.
 It has to be a tradeoff between market requirements, the available technology and the economical viability of the design.
 The end specifications include the size, speed, power and functionality of the VLSI system.